View organization activity

 * **A timestamp**: The user has signed in at least once.
 The timestamp indicates the most recent activity.

-* **No status**: Indicated by a hyphen.
-The user has not yet been active within the organization.
+* **No status (hyphen)**: The user hasn't yet been active within the organization.

 </Tab>